Dog Excessively Licking My Arm (Here’s Why)

 If your dog seems anxious or restless and licking is their main coping mechanism, a vet can help rule out medical causes and may recommend behavioral therapy or calming supplements.

-Compulsive licking that does not improve with redirection or management should also be evaluated, as it may require professional intervention to ensure your dog’s wellbeing.
+Compulsive licking that does not improve with redirection or management should also be evaluated, as it may require professional intervention to ensure your dog’s well-being.

 Read more: Dog Excessively Licking My Face (Should you worry?)